Last Updated on September 8, 2023 by Dee

 Pose your subject

 If you don’t have access to reference photos, another option is to pose your subject.
 You can use a friend, family member, or even a stuffed animal.
+This can give you more control over your subject matter – meaning you will have less chaotic drawing reference to work with!

 Look for the Line of action.